Advice for the Fearful Blogger in a 3-Part Plan

 - Write what you know.
 If you know about treehouses, write about all your experiences with them.
 Start from childhood and work your way to the present.
 Do you sell plans?
 Do you have insights on materials?
 What kinds of trees work best?
 What are your top 10 reasons for doing “x” while building a treehouse.
 See?
 Not so hard.

 - Be consistent.
 Forget about frequency – at least at the beginning.
 Hitting a regular editorial schedule is a whole other ball of wax that beginners should not worry about.
 The consistencies I’m talking about here are topic and tone.
 If treehouses are what you know, flaunt it, show it, make it work!
 Have an urge to write poetry about the last Dodger’s game?
 Post it on your family Facebook page.

 - Be fearless.
 Don’t be afraid of errors, omissions, and other blunders that will inevitably occur.
 Write, proofread your work, post, reread, proofread again, and where possible, repost!
 Keep your blog posts focused and short.
 If you’re not a humorist – don’t try to be funny.
 If you’re a factoid geek, play it up!
 Concerned that your writing style is boring and plain?
 Add photos, diagrams, videos.

-You'll find that once you start, the more expertise you gain.
-As Martin Luther said, "Sin Boldly" - learn from mistakes, do better with what you have.
+You’ll find that once you start, the more expertise you gain.
+As Martin Luther said, “Sin Boldly” – learn from mistakes, do better with what you have.
 Writing blogs is like any other activity.
 From my Uncle Norman to your eyes: It takes effort to hone a skill.
-It takes time to grow accustomed to a tool.
+It takes time to grow accustomed to it.

 Work it.
 But don’t be afraid of it.